AUSAXS/AUSAXS/README.md

 # Todo
- * [ ] ATOM: Const uid
+ * [ ] Atom: Const uid
- * [ ] CONSTANTS: Rethink how to determine charge densities for arbitrary ligands
+ * [ ] Constants: Rethink how to determine charge densities for arbitrary ligands
- * [ ] GRID: Fix AxesPlacement - exact water locations, iterate over grid
+ * [ ] Grid: Fix AxesPlacement - exact water locations, iterate over grid
+ * [ ] General: Use std::array wherever possible instead of vectors.
+Less overhead.
+ * [ ] PartialHistogramManager: Consider redoing the data structure of CompactCoordinates (arrays?)
+ * [ ] Try to derive an analytical solution of the chi2 problem.
+Differentiate chi2 with respect to each variable, and set each expression equal to zero.
+As long as it's not an iterative equation, it should be good.
+ * [ ] Make a superclass for ScatteringHistogram (maybe just use PartialHistogram?) which contains only p_tot, and defines all operations which uses only this.
+Then change the return type of PartialHistogramManager to this - right now some operations are ill-defined on it.

 # Stuff to consider
 ## Grid: